-BPA Invoices / Payments
+Blanket Purchase Agreement (BPA) Invoices / Payments

 - The Vendor must submit an invoice directly to the Comptroller on an at-least-monthly basis.
 The Contracting Officer must obtain agreement from the Vendor on the method of invoicing to be used and the Vendor’s invoicing (billing) period before establishing a BPA.
 The three methods of invoicing are:

 - Summary: Lists individual ticket numbers, each call number placed under the BPA, amounts, and total amount due.
-If used, must contain delivery tickets covered and their dollar value, and delivery tickets or sales slips supported with signature indicating the materials have been received.
+If used, must contain delivery tickets covered and their dollar value, and delivery tickets or sales slips supported with a signature indicating the materials have been received.

 - Itemized: Items are listed by applicable delivery ticket and number.